Also known as: Laparotomy and Exploratory laparotomy

 Why the Procedure Is Performed

-Abdominal exploration may be used to help diagnose and treat many diseases and health problems, including:
+Exploratory laparotomy may be used to help diagnose and treat many health conditions, including:

 Risks of any anesthesia include the following: